 In this tutorial, we will show you how to install Apache Spark on CentOS 7 server.
 For those of you who didn’t know, Apache Spark is a fast and general-purpose cluster computing system.
-It provides high-level APIs in Java, Scala, and Python, and also an optimized engine which supports overall execution charts.
+It provides high-level APIs in Java, Scala, and Python, and also an optimized engine that supports overall execution charts.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured information processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step install Apache Spark on CentOS 7 server.
+I will show you through the step by step installation of Apache Spark on the CentOS 7 server.

 Install Apache Spark on CentOS 7